petrvanblokland/DesignDesignSpace/Site.md

 ### The design process

 The idea behind every *Design Design Space* training is that every design process can be divided into three phases: research, design and presentation.
+And since the “How to do research?” and “How to do the presentation?” don’t have straight standards answers, so they are subject to a design process themselves.

-As e.g. the research phase by definition has design and presentation aspects (answering questions such as “How am I going to do the research” and “How am I going to present the research results?”), every phase has this division in three, making a recursive structure.
+As e.g. the research phase by definition has design and presentation aspects (answering questions such as “What strategy, level of detail and resources word best for research?” and “How am I going to present results of the research?”), every phase has this division in three, making a recursive structure.

 Of course the required time and level of details are subject of choice, but that itself is a design question to be answered.

 ### Personal design space